• Sizzling Secrets: Spicy Christmas Traditions Revealed! Join the Global Celebration and Share Your Holiday Joy.

 This is yuour Christmas Around the World: Weekly Traditions podcast.

-Moving to the French Caribbean island of Martinique, we find a tradition called la ribote.
-Families visit their neighbors during Advent and on New Year's Day, bearing delicious holiday foods like yams, boudin créole, and pork stew.
-They sing Christmas carols together, adding their own creole verses to traditional lyrics, creating a unique and festive atmosphere.
+Moving to the Caribbean, in Martinique, families visit their neighbors during Advent and on New Year's Day, bearing holiday food like yams, *boudin créole*, and pork stew.
+They sing Christmas carols together into the early hours of the morning, adding their own creole verses to traditional lyrics.
+It's a beautiful blend of French and Caribbean cultures.

 Get the best deals https://amzn.to/3ODvOta